-Let me reiterate that I currently expect that low inflation and still-high unemployment will mean that the short-term policy rate will remain near zero well into 2015.
-In this environment, some have questioned the ability of these supervisory and regulatory tools to adequately address potential financial stability risks, arguing that a broad interest-rate policy might be more effective in catching incipient risks that might fall through the cracks.
+To reiterate, I currently expect that low inflation and still-high unemployment will mean that the short-term policy rate will remain near zero well into 2015.
+In this environment, some have questioned the ability of our supervisory and regulatory tools to adequately address potential financial instability risks.
+They argue that a broad tightening of interest rate policy might be more effective in catching incipient risks that might fall through the cracks.
 It is certainly true that higher interest rates would permeate the entire financial system.
 But this is just another way of saying that raising interest rates is a blunt tool.
 Higher interest rates would reduce risk-taking where it is excessive; but they also would result in a pullback in economic activity in sectors where risk-taking might already be overly restrained.
 That's how a blunt tool works.

 If you believe that financial stability can only be achieved through higher interest rates - interest rates that would do immediate damage to meeting our dual mandate goals at a time when unemployment is still unacceptably high - then we ought to at least ask ourselves if the financial system has become too big and too complex.

-This conclusion is particularly vexing if supervisory, macroprudential and market-discipline tools are inadequate.
-If the only way we can achieve financial stability is to raise interest rates above where the forces of demand and supply in the real economy put them, then the cost-benefit calculus of our policy choices becomes much more complex.
-The possible benefit of such a restrictive rate move would be to reduce risks that might potentially be forming in the nooks and crannies of a highly complex financial system.
-But the cost would be higher unemployment; a risk of choking off the economic recovery; even lower inflation below our objective; and, somewhat paradoxically, the introduction of new financial risks by reducing asset values and credit quality.
-When weighing the costs and benefits of alternative policy actions under these circumstances, I would have to question whether the financial system has become too complex - perhaps complex enough to generate negative marginal social value.
-Rather than degrading our macroeconomic performance through suboptimal monetary policies, I also would have to consider whether we should contemplate big changes to the financial system - a lot more rules, substantially higher capital requirements for all institutions and maybe even fewer financial products.
+Think about how problematic the cost-benefit calculus becomes if the only way we can achieve financial stability is to raise interest rates above the level where the forces of demand and supply in the real economy put them.
+The possible benefit of such a restrictive rate move would be to reduce risks that might be forming in the nooks and crannies of a highly complex financial system.
+But the costs would be 1) higher unemployment; 2) a risk of choking off the economic recovery; 3) even lower inflation below our objective; and, somewhat paradoxically, 4) the introduction of new financial risks by reducing asset values and credit quality.
+Given such cost-benefit trade-offs, I would have to question whether the financial system has become too complex - perhaps complex enough to generate negative social value.
+Rather than degrading our macroeconomic performance through suboptimal monetary policies, I would have to consider whether we should contemplate big changes to the financial system - a lot more rules, substantially higher capital requirements for all institutions and maybe even fewer financial products.

 However, I have a more favorable view of the social value of our financial system and the efficacy of supervision and regulation.
 Since the financial crisis, the Federal Reserve has expanded its macroprudential toolkit and enhanced its microprudential tools.
-We have also reoriented our approach to supervision to take full advantage of the Federal Reserve System staff's wide-ranging expertise on macroeconomic and financial developments and risks.
+We have also reoriented our approach to supervision to take full advantage of the Federal Reserve System's wide-ranging expertise on macroeconomic and financial developments and risks.

 I believe that these regulatory efforts can effectively minimize the risks of another crisis and increase the resiliency of the financial system.
 We can achieve these objectives without having to resort to wholesale changes to the financial system and without degrading our monetary policy goals.
-Maintaining the effectiveness of the financial system for generating stronger and more robust economic growth continues to be a crucial objective for public policy.
+Maintaining the effectiveness of the financial system for generating more-robust economic growth continues to be a crucial objective for public policy.
 Thank you for your time, and I would be happy to take your questions.